qweasd1/Pokeball-Scanner/Readme.md

 * bench mark test
 * implement regex locally in Scanner instead of fetch rest text again and again and use them with RegExp
 * add more configuration for skip so that it might be helpful to the performance
+* seperate scanner with location info and without location info

 ## Pattern we usually used (write it in another page)
 * match brackets